 One of LJM & Associates's largest service lines is non-destructive testing (NDE).
 We have extensive experience in amusement ride inspections, training and certification of NDT personnel, welding personnel (all methods).
-LJM & Associates serves as the Company Level III & supplier of NDT services.
+LJM & Associates serves as the Company Level III and supplier of NDT services.
 We have partnered with various clients as their QA/QC representative.

 LJM & Associates has a proven track record of superior client service at competitive prices.
 Our previous experience depth of knowledge and integrity will prove to be a valuable asset to your project team.

 LJM & Associates offers a broad range of testing services to the amusement industry.
 Our staff of AWS/ASNT certified technicians, inspectors and educators with supervision and support from our Owners are prepared to provide a wide range of non-destructive testing (NDT) services.
 LJM's personnel providing these services have extensive experience, training and certifications in various methods of NDT inspection.
 We have developed a comprehensive library of procedures to assure consistency with our multitude of testing methods.
 These procedures are developed to conform to applicable code requirements.
 We currently provide support services to the amusement ride industry including owners, operators, manufacturers and regulators.
-Our personnel provide a wide range of quality assurance / quality control / quality assurance (QA/QC) support services during design, fabrication, operation and repair.
+Our personnel provide a wide range of quality assurance/quality control (QA/QC) support services during design, fabrication, operation and repair.